International Staff Songsters

 The International Staff Songsters (ISS) is the principal choir of the Salvation Army.
 Based in London, UK, the group performs Christian choral music in concerts, worship services and television and radio broadcasts, and has recorded more than 50 albums since its inauguration.

 Members of the choir are Christians who are also members of their local Salvation Army church.
-The ISS regularly visits Salvation Army centres in the UK and has undertaken several international tours, including the US, Canada, France, Switzerland, Estonia, Australia, New Zealand, Kenya, South Africa, Argentina and Uruguay.
+The ISS regularly visits Salvation Army centres in the UK and has undertaken several international tours, including Europe, North and South America, Africa, and Australasia.
 Profits from recordings and performances are used to support the work of the Salvation Army.
-The ISS has performed in diverse locations; from notable venues across the UK, including the Royal Albert Hall, O2 Arena, Llandaff Cathedral, Gloucester Cathedral and Symphony Hall, to squatter camps, prisons and hostels.
+The ISS has performed in diverse locations; from notable concert venues including the Royal Albert Hall, O2 Arena, Roy Thompson Hall, the Hollywood Bowl, and Symphony Hall, to squatter camps, prisons, and homeless shelters.
 The ISS regularly performs on the long-running BBC Radio 4 shows The Daily Service and Sunday Worship, and has also featured on the BBC Television programme, Songs of Praise.

+Structure and purpose

+The ISS is a mixed-voice (SATB) choir of approximately 30 singers, typically accompanied by a pianist, bassist, and percussionist.
+The ISS describes its purpose as to support the work of the Salvation Army and to communicate the organisation's Christian beliefs through its music, often by performing works with lyrics quoting or paraphrasing scripture.
+The ISS website states:We believe passionately in the power of music and singing to share God’s love and to bring people and communities together. [...]
+Wherever we go, we strive to introduce people to Jesus and His power to change lives. [...]
+We also enjoy meeting and sharing with local singers when we lead vocal workshops in a variety of community settings.
+In addition to a musical director, the ISS is led by an Executive Officer; an ordained Salvation Army Officer who serves as the spiritual and pastoral leader of the group.